thelcrysis/ExplosmScrape/README.md

 # ExplosmScrape
-Scraping all comics from explosm.net
+Scraping all comics from Cyanide & Humor's website, ie explosm.net.
+About 5k comics exist and this Python script will collect them all inside a single 'output.html' file.

+## How to run
+from bash
+$python scraper.py

+## Dependencies
+urllib2
+bs4' BeautifulSoup
+sys
+os